 When a child needs or joins a new school

 All children and young people have a statutory entitlement to full time education from the age of four years old.
-Find information concerning Primary or Secondary admissions, transferring schools or the County's Admissions Policy, here
+Find information concerning Primary or Secondary admissions, transferring schools or the County's Admissions Policy here.

-Choosing and applying for a school place is usually the child's social worker's responsibility but in some circumstances may be delegated to you or shared with others.
+Choosing and applying for a school place is usually the child's social worker's responsibility but, in some circumstances, may be delegated to you or shared with others.
 Changes of school should be avoided as this will disrupt the child's education.
 It should not take place in the middle of a school year or in years 10 and 11 unless this is unavoidable.

-School designated teacher's role
+The school’s designated teacher's role

-Developing and monitoring systems for liaising with carers, social workers, health professionals and the Virtual School
+- Developing and monitoring systems for liaising with carers, social workers, health professionals and the Virtual School

-Intervening if there is evidence of individual under-achievement or absence from school
+- Intervening if there is evidence of individual under-achievement or absence from school

-Taking lead responsibility for the development and implementation of the child's personal education plan (PEP) within the school and effective use of the Pupil Premium.
+- For Looked After Children, taking lead responsibility for the development and implementation of the child's personal education plan (PEP) within the school and effective use of the Pupil Premium.

-The Virtual School (formerly ELAC)
+The Virtual School

 Virtual School staff provide training and information for schools, foster carers and social workers.
 They also ensure resources, including the pupil premium for Looked After Children are distributed effectively and that they have an impact on the educational achievements of children in care.
 Using the ePEP system, the Virtual School ensures all children and young people in the care of NYCC, have an up-to-date Personal Education Plan and provides direct support for them to support their learning needs.